 Why do images need alt text?
+And what is it, anyway?
 I bet you just sit around, idly counting ceiling tiles, wondering about the meaning of alt text.

 Nah.
 Chances are you don’t even know what alt text is.
 But you should care to know about this often overlooked, but very important, feature of SEO.
 So I’ll tell you.